Pandoa/UltimateIOSToolkit/applovin.md

 |`UAppLovinLibrary::SetIsAgeRestrictedUser()`| `Set Is Age Restricted User`| Sets if the user is age restricted.|
 |`UAppLovinLibrary::InitializeAppLovinSDK()`| `Initialize AppLovin SDK`| Initializes the AppLovin SDK with your SDK key.|
 ### Config
-The followin configuration key are available to customize AppLovin settings:
+The following configuration key is available to customize AppLovin settings:
 ```ini
 [AdsPro.Mediation.AppLovin]
 MuteAudio=true ; If we want to mute audio for ads.